logo

 If you look at the spec tables you’ll see how similar in terms of dimensions the JA11 is to the JA71-III (it’s 10cm longer, but still with the same wheel base), but the engine is now bigger, with more power, and better low end power delivery; consequently our power to weight and torque to weight figures are looking nicer now, too.
 We’ve been kind of hinting at it all through this article, but the Jimny JA11 is the car we recommend as your first pick if you want to do a direct import yourself of a used Suzuki Jimny from Japan

-I tell you more about my own JA11 here on our Blog.
+I tell you more about my own JA11 on our Suzuki Jimny (Part 2) blog post.
 Just scroll down to “My First Jimny in Japan.”
 And in this video here you’ll see a guy try to cross a river in his JA11, a river I would never have dared to cross, and, when he’s had enough and cooled himself down he just backs the JA11 right out of there!

 The next Jimny, the JA12/22, is also worth your consideration.